triton-inference-server/server/docs/client.rst

   that uses the C++ or Python client library to execute image classification models on the TensorRT Inference Server.

-* Python version of *grpc\_image\_client*, an example application that is functionally equivalent to *image\_client* but that uses GRPC generated client code to communicate with the inference server (instead of the client library).

 * C++ version of *perf\_client*, an example application that issues a large number of concurrent requests to the inference server to measure latency and throughput for a given model.
 You can use this to experiment with different model configuration settings for your models.

+You can also communicate with the inference server by using the `protoc compiler to generate the GRPC client stub
+<https://grpc.io/docs/guides/>`_ in a large number of programming
+languages.
+As an example, *grpc\_image\_client*, is a Python application that is functionally equivalent to *image\_client* but that uses a generated GRPC client stub to communicate with the inference server (instead of the client library).

 .. _section-getting-the-client-libraries-and-examples: